Adopting Diagnostic Innovation in Primary Care

 - Commissioners and trust Board Level members

-Dr Javaid qualified from Cambridge University and completed his GP VTS training in Northampton.
+Dr Yassir Javaid, Cardiovascular & Diabetes Lead Northamptonshire CCG, UK.
+Qualified from Cambridge University and completed his GP VTS training in Northampton.
 He has an interest in cardiology and echocardiography and was a clinical lead in the Northamptonshire Community Cardiology service, which had a focus on patients with heart failure and valve disease.
-He was named Pulse “GP of the Year” in 2015 for his work in reducing stroke emergency admissions in the East Midlands.
+Dr Javaid was named Pulse “GP of the Year” in 2015 for his work in reducing stroke emergency admissions in the East Midlands.
 He is also a council member of the British Heart Valve Society, accredited member of the British Society of Echocardiography and on the editorial board for the British Journal of Cardiology.